iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 ### UnknownMaterial

-`UnknownMaterial` exists to fill the role of an `IMaterial` when the material is not known.
+`UnknownMaterial` is a singleton element (scoped to `GeoInterpretationConfiguration` sub-model) that exists to fill the role of an `IMaterial` when the material is not known.
 For example, if `MaterialDepthRange`s are inserted in gaps of `Borehole` data, there will need to be a material associated with each new `MaterialDepthRange`.

-There is always a single `UnknownMaterial` in any `GeoInterpretationConfiguration` sub-model.
+No more than one instance of `UnknownMaterial` exists per `GeoInterpretationConfiguration` sub-model.
+By default `UnknownMaterial` will not be present in `GeoInterpretationConfiguration` sub-model unless explicitly inserted through domain handler API or an indirect, automatic insert happened due to an insertion of `MaterialDepthRange` instance with no `IMaterial` specified (e.g. to fill in the gaps of a Borehole).

 ### IGeologicalHistoryProvider